mmemim/SynthV-FrenchDictionary/README.md

 ![CreateDictionary](https://i.imgur.com/XwpXmlU.png)

-- You can now drag and drop the .json file in the `mandarin-xsampa` or `english-arpabet` folder in your Synthesizer V install, the path should be `Dreamtonics/Synthesizer V/dicts/language-alphabet`.
+- You can now drag and drop the .json file in the `mandarin-xsampa`, `japanese-romaji` or `english-arpabet` folder in your Synthesizer V install, the path should be `Dreamtonics/Synthesizer V/dicts/language-alphabet`.

 ![DictionaryFolder](https://i.imgur.com/kHjXSCy.png)